 Beyond that, the Fourth Amendment, in reality, does little to nothing.
-It’s as if, it is a nice idea and the courts use it sometimes in cases to make Americans “feel” as if the amendment is being protected and followed, when in all practical reality, it is not.
+It’s as if it’s a nice idea and the courts use it sometimes in cases to make Americans “feel” as if the amendment is being protected and followed, when in all practical reality, it’s not.

 Consider how much data the federal government can now “invade” as a means of learning about and “protecting” American citizens?
 It may not be our physical house but it is our “person, papers and effects”.

 Frieman and Kerr point out the dilemma, “Another hard question is when a search is acceptable when the government has no suspicion that a person has done something wrong.
 Lest the answer seem to be ‘never,’ think of airport security.
 Surely it is okay for the government to screen people getting on airplanes, yet the idea is as much to deter people from bringing weapons as it is to catch them—there is no ‘cause,’ probable or otherwise, to think anyone has done anything wrong.
 This is the same sort of issue with bulk data collection, and possibly with gathering biometric information.”